BANKEX/PlasmaParentContract/README.md

   2) Plasma block is included in the main chain

   so the user B can believe A even without access to the Plasma and Ethereum at that moment.

+## License

+All source code and information in this repository is available under the Apache License 2.0 license.
+See the [LICENSE](https://github.com/BANKEX/PlasmaParentContract/blob/master/LICENSE) file for more info.